venumigihansa/LLM-powered-Semantic-Movie-Recommender-System-with-Gradio/README.md

-# 🎬 LLM-Powered Movie Recommender System (IMDB Top 1000)
+#  LLM-Powered Movie Recommender System

 This project is an **AI-powered movie recommendation system** that combines:
 - **Similarity search** using TF-IDF embeddings and Chroma vector database.